Charles Boyer: Awards

 Boyer never won an Oscar, though he was nominated for Best Actor four times in Conquest (1937), Algiers (1938), Gaslight (1944) and Fanny (1961), the latter also winning him a nomination for the Laurel Awards for Top Male Dramatic Performance.
 He is particularly well known for Gaslight in which he played a thief/murderer who tries to convince his newlywed wife that she is going insane.

 He was nominated for the Golden Globe as Best Actor for the 1952 film The Happy Time; and also nominated for the Emmy for Best Continuing Performance by an Actor in a Dramatic Series for his work in Four Star Playhouse (1952–1956).

+In 1952, he received the Special Tony Award for his performance in Don Juan in Hell.

 In 1960, Boyer was inducted into the Hollywood Walk of Fame with a motion pictures star and a television star.
 Both stars are located at 6300 Hollywood Boulevard.